 The purpose of this venture was to provide support to the Plymouth Colony.
 One of the passengers on the Little James was John Jenney, listed in some historical records as the ship’s cooper from Norfolk; and in others as a miller and a brewer.
 He started the journey with his wife Sarah and children (Abigail and Samuel).
 Another son was born en route.
 As such, he was given 5 shares of land in the colony.

 Thirteen years later, Jenney gained permission to build a grist mill to help the settlers grind corn; this was not the first attempt to build a mill in Plymouth but it was the most successful.
 Prior to this, people were mostly grinding corn by hand… a very labour intensive process that took many hours (probably done by women and children).

 This is a working mill, meaning staff actively grind organic corn using the machinery twice a week on Thursdays and Sundays (as of March 2014 but call 508-746-1622 ext.
-8242 to verify because this changes due to environmental flux and demand).
-The resulting cornmeal and sampe is sold in the mill shop.
+8242 to verify because of changes due to environmental flux and demand).
+The resulting cornmeal is sold in the mill shop.